proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 # Advanced settings

-It is not an exaggeration that the Advanced settings screen is where you can get a first taste of the advanced capabilities (the nitty-gritty) of Easyling.
+The Advanced settings screen is the _nitty-gritty_ of the technical side of the proxy, the various features of which make complex project management and involved content extraction/management possible.

-Some, such az Freezes, are general enough to warrant close attention from all users, others, such as the Tweaks checkbox list are required only in specific cases, so you can go through many, many projects without ever having to worry about them.
-Let's take these features one by one.
+Some, such az **Freezes**, are general enough to warrant close attention from all users, others, such as the **Tweaks** checkbox list are required only in specific cases, so you can go through many, many projects without ever having to worry about them.
+In this section, we take a look at all options in the order that they appear on the Dashboard.

-**Pattern matching**: there is often a great deal of text on a website that is not targeted for translation, because they are highly repetitive (usernames, dates) or numeric in nature (prices), just to mention a few possibilities.
+**Pattern matching**: there is often a great deal of text on a website that is not targeted for translation, because it is highly repetitive or numeric in nature, usernames, timestamps and prices fall into this category of content, to mention a few of many possible cases where Pattern Matching might come handy.

-You can construe regular expressions and add them here, one regular expression per line, and if that regex has a capturing group, anything that is **matched by that capturing group** will be treated as translation-invariable.
+You can construct regular expressions and add them here, one regular expression per line.

+If that regex has a capturing group, anything that is **matched by that capturing group** will be treated as **translation-invariable**.

 It is important to note that if you add regexes here later into the project, your existing segments will remain in the Workbench.
-Pattern matching does **NOT** delete any segments.
+Pattern matching does **NOT** delete or exclude any segments.

 **Example: filtering usernames and dates**

-Let's say you have content like the following on a site:

 ```
 Posted by youTuTroll on Apr.
 4, 13:22, 2010